TNDTOPITO/alx-low_level_programming/0x02-functions_nested_loops/README.md

-prints the last digit of a number
+prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59